algosup/2024-2025-project-1-fpga-team-2/documents/technical/technical_specification.md

 *Parameters for the car control in `car_crtl.v`*

-Now, we need to know and register the car position.
+Next, we need to determine and record the position of the car.

 ```Verilog
 (